 Day 3: South shore adventure

 Today, you travel down the South Coast to Vík.
 You could see the impressive Skógafoss Waterfall up close, and even walk behind Iceland’s stunning Seljalandsfoss Waterfall.
-(Although be sure to wear your waterproofs!).
+Waterproof clothing is recommended at both falls.

 The tour takes in all the renowned sights of the South Coast.
 That includes black sand beaches, basalt cliffs, ancient glaciers, and the wild Atlantic coastline.